-Other external and internal reference points used to inform the programme outcomes
+9 Other external and internal reference points used to inform the programme outcomes

 QAA Framework for H.E.
-Qualification in England, Wales and N. Ireland QAA Guidelines for programme specifications

-QAA - UK Quality Code for Higher Education (Parts A, B and C)
+Qualification in England, Wales and N. Ireland QAA Guidelines for programme specifications QAA - UK Quality Code for Higher Education (Parts A, B and C) University Regulations 10 Mode of study Full time and part time

-University Regulations

-10 Mode of study

-Full time

-Language of study
+11 Language of study

-English (bilingual English or Chinese for HKIT;

-English and Greek for MBS College Crete and IST College/SEY, Athens
+English English and Chinese for HKMA and HKIT English and Greek for MBS College Crete and IST College/SEY, Athens